you’ve Got This …

 - You can expect to receive knowledgeable and scientifically backed techniques and information to assist you in overcoming your mental health related struggles.

-- You can expect to arrive in a safe, supportive, and confidential space (virtual) unless In-person on site .
+- You can expect to feel safe, supported, and speak in confidential space (virtual) unless In-person or on site .

 - You can expect to receive real strategies and techniques you can use to enact positive changes on your life.